Dallara

-Dallara is an Italian race car manufacturer, founded by its current President, Gian Paolo Dallara.
-After working for Ferrari, Maserati, Lamborghini and De Tomaso, in 1972 in his native village of Varano de' Melegari (Parma), Italy he created "Dallara Automobili".
+Dallara Group S.r.l. is the largest multi-national Italian race car manufacturer, founded by its current President, Giampaolo Dallara.
+After working for Ferrari, Maserati, Lamborghini and De Tomaso, in 1972 in his native village of Varano de' Melegari (Parma), he created Dallara Automobili.

-Dallara is also the sole manufacturer of racing cars for the IndyCar Series, Indy Lights, Formula 2, Formula 3 and Super Formula Championships.
-Dallara produces cars for endurance races such as the 24 Hours of Le Mans and the 24 Hours of Daytona.
+Dallara is the sole manufacturer of racing cars for the IndyCar Series, Indy NXT, FIA Formula 2, FIA Formula 3 and Super Formula Championships.
+The company also produces cars for endurance races such as the 24 Hours of Le Mans and the 24 Hours of Daytona.

-It has also been involved in the development and production of both Formula E cars and Haas F1 Team cars.
+Dallara has also been involved in the development and production of both Formula E cars and Haas F1 Team cars.

 Early years

-The company was founded by designer Gian Paolo Dallara in 1972 in Varano de' Melegari, near Parma, Italy, and started building chassis for sports car racing and hillclimbing, racing in the smaller engine classes.
+The company was founded by designer Giampaolo Dallara in 1972 in Varano de' Melegari, near Parma, Italy, and started building chassis for sports car racing and hillclimbing, racing in the smaller engine classes.
 Dallara designed his first Formula Three car for Walter Wolf Racing in 1978.
 Dallara also had a brief involvement in Formula 3000 in the mid-1980s.